 Where Do Warts Come From?

 Warts are caused by a virus called the Human Papillomavirus, commonly known as HPV.
 There are many different strains of viruses in this family, many of which cause warts.
 The viruses can be contagious.
 This means warts can spread from person to person.
-Sharing towels, razors or other personal items with someone with warts can lead to an infection.
+Warts are most commonly spread by skin-to-skin transmission.
+Additionally, sharing towels, razors or other personal items with someone with warts can lead to an infection.
 If you already have a wart, you can infect yourself again by touching it.

 Warts come from an infection of HPV in the top layer of skin.
 The virus can enter the skin through a break in the skin, like a cut, scratch or other injury.
 HPV is an extremely common virus.
 Contact does not guarantee a wart.
 It can take many months after contact for a wart to form.
 Some people are more likely to get warts than others.